yanonymous/Todo-JS/README.md

 Currently have 4 commands

-  * new
-  * get
-  * complete
-  * help

-new:      used to create a new todo
+  * new:      used to create a new todo

-get:      used to retrieve your todos
+  * get:      used to retrieve your todos

-complete: used to mark a todo as complete
+  * complete: used to mark a todo as complete

-help:     used to print the usage guide
+  * help:     used to print the usage guide

 Still have some bugs will fix it soon